jge162/jge162/README.md

 - I’m looking for an entry level Embedded Software Engineer internship or job.

-- Lastly, I am interested in helping others with C/C++, if you are stuck.
+- Lastly, I am interested in helping others with C/C++, if they are stuck.

 <p align="left">
 </p>